 Strategic sourcing starts with picking the right vendor.
-Often, RFPs compare variety of similar vendors’ qualifications, experience and capabilities.
-Then, procurement manager evaluate and score the results.
-Ideally they use weighted scoring to ensure the company’s highest priorities are met.
+Often, RFPs compare a variety of similar vendors’ qualifications, experience and capabilities.
+Then, procurement managers evaluate and score the results.
+Ideally they use weighted RFP scoring to ensure the company’s highest priorities are met.
 Again, if performed manually, weighted scoring can be a time-consuming process.

 Selecting the right vendor isn’t the end of the procurement team’s duties.
 Indeed, managing vendor relationships is an underappreciated and highly-valuable skill.
-A procurement manager continually manage and evaluate the performance of each vendor to ensure the partnership remains mutually beneficial.
+A procurement manager continually manages and evaluates the performance of each vendor to ensure the partnership remains mutually beneficial.
 Luckily, vendor profiles can help organize and centralize crucial vendor information for easy reference and tracking.

 Technology and resources for procurement managers